 (b) The cabinet's Certificate of Need Newsletter.

 Section 2.
 Considerations for Formal Review.
-In determining whether to approve or deny a certificate of need, the cabinet's review of applications under formal review shall be limited to the following considerations:
+In determining whether to approve or deny a certificate of need, the cabinet's review of an application under formal review shall be limited to the considerations established in this section.

 (1) Consistency with plans.

 (a) To be approved, a proposal shall be consistent with the State Health Plan established in 900 KAR 5:020.